- What is a Facelift?

 Our practice offers a variety of facelift techniques that can address specific concerns in a customized treatment.
 One of our plastic surgeons will examine you during the initial consultation and talk with you about the benefits that can be afforded by certain facelift techniques.
 Once you and our surgeon have determined the best option for your needs, a personalized treatment plan will be developed that is designed to meet your goals with beautiful results.

 Who is a Candidate for Facelift Surgery?

 Facelift surgery is typically an excellent option for men and women with sagging skin around their neck and face that results in a tired, older appearance.
 Ideal candidates include those with good skin tone, strong bony framework, and elasticity.
 Patients should also be in good general health and be seen regularly by their primary care physician.
-In addition, individuals who smoke should begin a smoking cessation program as we ask patients to stop smoking four weeks prior to surgery.
+In addition, individuals who smoke cigarettes or vaping devices should begin a smoking cessation program as we ask patients to stop smoking four weeks prior to surgery.
 The nicotine in tobacco products decreases the blood flow to your skin and results in delayed healing and increased wound complications.

-Tread Lift and Next Day Lift
+Thread Lift and Next Day Lift

 Uses various sutures to help create a more youthful appearance.

 - Results last for only short time